 Barbara Lindner, technical assistant

-Rainer Malik, PostDoc
+Rainer Malik, Postdoc

 Originally from Austria, I studied molecular biology with a focus on computational biology and protein structure prediction at the University of Salzburg.
 As an early adopter in the bioinformatics field, I changed subject to further strengthen my computational knowledge and obtained my PhD in Computer Science at the Universiteit Utrecht in 2006.
 After a first PostDoc analyzing cell-cycle dependent proteomics data (Prof. Nigg, MPI Biochemistry, Martinsried), I joined the ISD at the very beginning in 2009 to analyze large-scale OMICS data.
 Here, over the last years, we have led or participated in all major genetic studies of stroke and stroke-related comorbidities.
 Through extensive international collaborations (ISGC, METASTROKE, MEGASTROKE) we strive to translate genetic, genomic and other OMICS findings to animal models and subsequently to the clinic.